ashiklom/forte-drake-lesson/README.md

 During a photo-shoot, you can move people in and out of the picture, modify their appearance, or take pictures of everyone at once, of everyone individually, or any combination thereof, depending on how you want your album to look.
 The process of "staging" and "unstaging" works exactly the same way -- you can stage and commit a bunch of changes all at once, or do it selectively, depending on exactly how you want your commit history to look.

-For now, let's just commit the entire `drake.R` file.
+For now, let's just commit the entire `analysis.R` file.
-In the "Commit message" text box to the right of the file list, write a brief message describing what this commit represents, for example: "Create exploratory analysis in drake.R file", and click "Commit".
+In the "Commit message" text box to the right of the file list, write a brief message describing what this commit represents, for example: "Create exploratory analysis in analysis.R file", and click "Commit".
 You should see a popup terminal window showing some progress.
 Assuming there are no errors, you can safely close that.
-You should now see that `drake.R` has disappeared from the status menu.
+You should now see that `analysis.R` has disappeared from the status menu.
 You should also see that a little info bubble at the top of the window says "Your branch is ahead of origin/master by 1 commit".
 Ignore this for now -- we will talk about remotes (e.g. GitHub) later.
 If you click on "History", you should see your commit was added at the top (end) of the commit history.